grebtsew/Object-and-facial-detection-in-python/README.md

 ![Screenshot](images/arkitektur.png)

-As seen in the arkitektur several extra functions has been added, those are :
+As seen in the architecture several extra functions has been added, those are :

 * blink frequency - intresting to know if someone is tierd